GREEN RENOVATION OF THE HISTORICAL BUILDING “CASELLE DI PAGANICO”

 4) Ecotourism and health

-We would like people to experience sleeping in a healthy and natural place, breathing fresh air, drinking spring water, eating organic food, walking through the enchanting woods of Foreste Casentinesi National Park, resting on a hammock beneath a big tree, getting massages at Bagno di Romagna thermal station, harmonizing body, mind and spirit through holistic techniques.
+We would like people to experience sleeping in a healthy and natural place, breathing fresh air, drinking spring water, eating organic food, walking through the enchanting woods of the National Park of the Casentino Forests, Monte Falterona and Campigna, resting on a hammock beneath a big tree, getting massages at Bagno di Romagna thermal station, harmonizing body, mind and spirit through holistic techniques.